iszczesniak/cpp/memory/index.md

 **Bottom line: a parameter is out of control of the function.**

-## Constructor elision
+## Copy/move elision

-Constructor elision is also known as the *copy elision*, *copy/move elision* or *copy/move constructor elision*.
-It applies to no other constructor, and to no assignment operator.
-I prefer the *constructor elision*, because it's about constructors only (and not the assignment operators too), and it can elide both the copy and move constructors, though doesn't apply to other constructors.
-However, we need to note that the standard calls it the **copy/move elision**.
+The **copy/move elision** ([class.copy.elision]) elides the copy and move constructors only, and no other constructors or assignment operators.
+It's also known as the *copy elision* or the *constructor elision*.

-The modern call convention enabled efficient returning by value, and so the functionality that used to be known as the *return value optimization* (RVO) was finally standardized in C++11 under the name of the **constructor elision**.
-We need to know that an *optimization* is offered by a compiler: RVO has never been standardized, there is even no mention of it in the standard.
+For a historical review, the functionality that is now called elision was mentioned for copying in C++98, termed elision in C++03, and extended for moving in C++11.
+This functionality was commonly known as the return value optimization (RVO), but it wasn't called like this in the standard.
+Around the time of C++11, the modern call convention started to spread that enabled (with the official support of an operating system, and not a compiler optimization) efficient returning by value, and so this functionality gained in importance, but under the standardized term of elision.

-There used to be two versions of the RVO: named and unnamed.
-In C++11 both became the constructor elision that we refer to as the name and unnamed elision.
+We distinguish between two versions of elision: named and unnamed.
 In C++17, the unnamed elision became the *materialization*.

 ### Named elision

-The following example demonstrates a use case for the named elision: returning a non-static local variable that is not a parameter.
+The following example demonstrates a use case for the named elision (that also used to be known as the *named RVO*): returning a non-static local variable that is not a parameter, where the copy constructor was elided.
 It is still elision according to the newest standard (C++23).

 ```cpp
 {% include_relative named.cc %}